cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     assert mock_sleep.called
 ```

-Unfortunately, the original `test_main_succeeds` test case no longer completes,
-because the program reticulates splines forever and ever when invoked without
-options.
-Maybe you already guessed how we can fix this: Mock out
-`splines.reticulate`!

-But this time, the mock object needs to return something meaningful, because
+Sometimes, a mock object needs to return something meaningful.
+Suppose we wanted
+to mock out `splines.reticulate` in the `console` test cases. `console.main`
-`console.main` expects a sequence of splines which it can print to the screen.
+expects a sequence of splines which it can print to the screen.
+You can
-You can configure the mock object to return a specific value, effectively
+configure the mock object to return a specific value, effectively
 short-circuiting the call to the real function.
 Here's how you do it:

 ```python